 Alternative Name(s): Toilet Pan

 Night-soil or sanitary pan used for collection of toilet wastes.
 Also known as a nightman's pan.
 Nightsoil pans similar to this were widely used in many of Melbourne's suburbs prior to the construction Spotswood Pumping Station and the first sections of the Melbourne's underground sewerage system in the 1890s and early 1900s.
-Because sewers were only gradually extended to outer suburbs often years or decades after the suburbs were first closely settled, night-soil pans continued to be used in many areas as an alternative to septic tanks or for temporary toilets such as those provided on building sites.
+Because sewers were only gradually extended to outer suburbs, often years or decades after they were first developed, night-soil pans continued to be used in many areas as an alternative to septic tanks or for temporary toilets such as those provided on building sites.

-Pan with two side handles and spring-clip lid.
+With two side handles and spring-clip lid painted with bitumous black paint.
 Rubber sealing ring inside lip of lid slightly perished.
-The can is made of galvanised iron, coated inside and out with thick bitumous black paint.

 Place & Date Used

 The Conservation tab has measurements recorded as 37cm high x 42cm wide.
 Early measured as APPROX. 350 mm HIGH x 375 mm DIA.,